SHASTA BIKE MONTH & CHALLENGE

 - April 29, 6:30 – 8 pm: Get your bike ready to ride!
 Looking for tips to fit your helmet, bike, fill your tires and check your brakes?
 Check out various bike stations to learn and get your bike in top riding condition.
 Must sign up to reserve your spot.
 Please wear a mask.
 Workshop held at the Chain Gang Bike Shop.
 Sign up available here!

 - May 5: National Bike to School Day!
 Shasta County students can be entered in to win a Jamba Juice gift card if they ride their bikes to school during the month of May.
 More info here!

 - May 12, 5-9pm: Free Bike Valet @ The Park Food Truck Hub.
 20% of all sales during the entire day go directly to support Redding Trail Alliance.

 - May 19, 5:00 – 7:00 pm: Ride with a Transportation Official, Location TBD

-- May 19, 7:00 pm: Ride of Silence.
-Ride to honor fallen cyclists.
+- May 19, 7:00 pm: Ride of Silence, a ride to honor fallen cyclists.
 Sponsored by Shasta Wheelmen.
 Start at the south end of the Sundial Bridge at 7pm.